Awoolen/fire-and-ice-angular/README.md

 # fire-and-ice
-An RPG incremental implemented in JavaScript.
+An RPG implemented in JavaScript.
 Written so I can learn more JS and have fun!

 *You’re running.
 It doesn’t matter where or why, but you’re running.
 You run right through a shimmering patch of air, and it all goes dark.
 You’re not running anymore.
 You wake in a cave.
 A girl, mismatched eyes, golden hair, looks down on you from above.
 “Hello.
 I’m Crystal Ice.
 You can call me either.
 What’s your name?”*

+## Ok so here's the deal...
+A lot has happened since I last updated this, and honestly I was running into a lot of implementation problems.
+Then I start coding again, and my brain decides that we'll use Node this time so that half of this stuff can be done for me via npm!
+Which means a complete and total redesign.
+Yeah.
+The old files are still in my possession (though who would want those old things) and I'm starting work on the new project.
+Thanks to everyone who helped me out with the pre-alpha and getting my head screwed on straight about what I'm actually doing.
+I promise, your work did help and it's still in my head somewhere!
+I'll update the readme when I start making progress.
+See you soon!

 ## Getting Started